plurid/destream/packages/destream-chrome/README.md

 ## About

-`destream` provides a browser extension that allows streamers to control webpages of their followers.
+`destream` is a browser extension that allows streamers to control web pages in their audience's browser.

-The streamer installs the extension and creates an account.
-The streamer then lists the account as a streamer account.

-The followers install the extension and subscribe to the streamer's account.

-The streamer activates the extension on a certain webpage and emits events (plays audio/video, likes media, etc.).
+The streamer installs the extension and creates an account and lists it as a streamer account.
+The audience installs the extension and subscribe to the streamer's account.
+The streamer activates the extension on a certain webpage and emits events (plays audio/video, scrolls the page, reacts to media, etc.).

-The followers receive a notification when the streamer wants to control a webpage.
-The followers accept the streamer's control providing the adequate control granularity, allowing full or partial control.
+The audience receives a notification when the streamer wants to control a webpage and accepts the streamer's control providing the adequate control granularity, allowing full or partial control.

-The streamer's events (pauses/plays/like etc.) are reproduced in the followers' browsers.

-The streamer/followers can deactivate the webpage control at any time.
-The stream/followers can replay previous sessions.
-The streamer can delete sessions.
+The streamer's events (pauses/plays/like etc.) are reproduced in the audience's browsers.
+The streamer/audience can deactivate the web page control at any time and can replay previous sessions.
+The streamer can edit/delete sessions.